integrations/microsoft-teams/Readme.md

 You can unsubscribe from the commits feature using `@github unsubscribe org/repo commits.

 #### Label filters for issues and prs
 Label filters allow filtering incoming events based on a whitelisted label.
-You can add a label filter with the subscribe command
+You can add a label filter with the subscribe command.
 `@github subscribe owner/repo +label:priority:HIGH`

 This creates a required-label filter with the value priority:HIGH.
 Incoming events that support filters are discarded unless they have that label.
 To update the existing filter just enter a new one, the old one will be updated.
 Currently, we only support having one filter.
 Multiple filters might be supported in the future.

-The notifications that are filtered by label are:
+The notifications that can be filtered by label:
 - issues
 - pull requests
 - reviews
 - comments (for both issues and pull requests)

-You can remove a filter by with unsubscribe command '@github unsubscribe owner/repo +label:priority:HIGH'
+You can remove a filter using the unsubscribe command.
+'@github unsubscribe owner/repo +label:priority:HIGH'

 It is common to have certain special characters in labels.
 Therefore we added support for the most common special characters for label filters.
 Here are a few examples: